skyherms8193/daily-python-practice/README.md

 - Number of People in the Bus

 ### Week 2
-- Math Operator Function
+- Sum of an Array
+- Basic Calculator
 - Perfect Square Checker
-- Word Count and Letter Count
+- Word Lengths
+- Convert String to Camel Case
+- Break Camel Case

+### Week 3
+- Get the Grade
+- Build Movie Collection
+- Remove the Smallest Value from a List